Show By States

 If you are at least 16, but under 18, you will need the consent of a parent or guardian.
 Your parent or guardian should go with you to the town clerk’s office to sign an affidavit giving you permission to marry.
 By Vermont law, no one under the age of 16 may marry in Vermont.

-Officiants in Vermont:
+Marriage Officiants Vermont:

 A Supreme Court justice, a superior court judge, a district judge, a judge of probate, an assistant judge, a justice of the peace or an ordained or licensed member of the clergy residing in Vermont can perform your wedding ceremony.